AlexeyYurko/a-task/README.md

+## Note

+I'm afraid this is not you waiting for.

+It took more than desired 3 hours and it's still incomplete, cannot filter (show/hide) fields, contains spaghetti code and some places looks weird.

+Output is just JSON.

+Samples:
+/api/v1/records/?date_to=2017-06-01&groupby=channel,country&order=-clicks
+/api/v1/records/?date_from=2017-05-01&date_to=2017-05-31&groupby=date&order=date
+/api/v1/records/?date=2017-06-01&country=US&groupby=os

+## Task

 Expose the sample dataset through a single generic HTTP API endpoint, which is capable of filtering, grouping and sorting.
 Dataset represents performance metrics (impressions, clicks, installs, spend, revenue) for a given date, advertising channel, country and operating system.
 It is expected to be stored and processed in a relational database of your choice.

 Sample dataset: sample_data.csv